-We are bound by our strong sense of community, where diversity and creativity are celebrated, and our neighbourhoods are safe and welcoming for all.
+We are bound by our strong sense of community, where diversity and creativity are celebrated, and our neighbourhood is safe and welcoming for all.

-We treasure our hinterland environment - acknowledging the Widjabul people as its first custodians, its Big Scrub origins, productive farms and regenerating forests - and we actively seek to protect and enhance the biodiversity of Federal.
+We treasure our hinterland environment - its Big Scrub origins, productive farms and regenerating forests - and we actively seek to protect and enhance the biodiversity of Federal.

-We foster a determination for a sustainable future and want long-term thinking to underpin all growth in Federal.
+We acknowledge the Widjabul people as the first and enduring custodians.
+We foster a determination for a sustainable future to ensure respect and long-term thinking underpins all growth and change in Federal.